kyledrake/sammy_davis_jr/README.markdown

 5) Start the server:

+    For development:
+    $ bundle exec shotgun

+    For production:
     $ bundle exec rainbows

 That's it!
 Hit the app with your browser and you should see the stubbed index route.